 Favorite quote from the author:

-Brian Christian and Tom Griffiths have done a terrific job with this one.
+Brian Christian and Tom Griffiths have done a terrific job with Algorithms to Live By.
 This book merges computer science with everyday life, which makes it a fun introductory read for those, who don’t really know how computers work, yet a cool way to learn how to live better, even if you’re very experienced in computer science.

 An algorithm is really nothing more than a recipe: a series of steps you can follow to solve a very specific problem, that can be re-run as often as you like and will always provide a solution.